simlee009/avp_skins/README.md

 which skins you have selected for each race.
 After making any changes, you can click on "Save" to update your save file.
 (You might want to make a backup copy of the file beforehand.)

+## Instructions (exe)

+Make sure you have AvP installed first, of course.
+Then download the exe from the GitHub releases or the dist folder.

+Run it, make sure that it has found the path to your saved game file, and click on the "Load" button.
+Make any changes you want, and then click "Save".